Ifinatamab deruxtecan

-Ifinatamab deruxtecan (DS-7300) is an experimental anti-cancer treatment developed by Merck and Daiichi Sankyo.
+Ifinatamab deruxtecan (DS-7300) is an experimental anti-cancer treatment developed by Daiichi Sankyo and Merck.
 It is an antibody–drug conjugate that "consists of an anti-B7-H3 antibody linked with a DNA topoisomerase I inhibiting anti-tumor agent".

 Ifinatamab-DXd is in phase III clinical trials for extensive stage small cell lung carcinoma (EC-SCLC) from 2024 onward.
 I-DXd progressed directly from Phase I to Phase III, due to exceptional response rates (>65% ORR) in a difficult to treat cancer.